The following resources are provided as a supplement to the SLICE and ASOC student leadership development curriculum.

 - Gain knowledge about new cultures and the natural world

-Through transformative learning and engagement, students will experience expanded viewpoints, diminished fear and increased openness.
-The ASOC leadership development curriculum allows participants to take chances, tolerate ambiguity, see connections and develop relationships across boundaries.
+Through transformative learning and engagement, students will expand their perspectives, engage with differing viewpoints, and gain new understandings and processing techniques.
+The ASOC leadership development curriculum allows participants to take chances, tolerate ambiguity, identify connections and develop relationships across perceived boundaries.

 In Spring 2019, the Senate discussed shared ideals, values, interests, and student support.
 Together they identified what needed to be done to accomplish the organization’s mission and examined outreach efforts.
 Their retreat agenda demonstrates their committment to connecting with constituents and building relationships across campus.